Skip to content

 Top Programs

 The fields University of Massachusetts-Lowell awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a public institution in Lowell, Massachusetts, University of Massachusetts-Lowell keeps admissions accessible, extending offers to roughly 83% of those who apply.
+As a public institution in Lowell, Massachusetts, University of Massachusetts-Lowell admits most of the students who apply; the acceptance rate is roughly 83%.
 Admitted students typically arrive with an average SAT score near 1,285.
-The school reports a graduation rate of roughly 67%.
+The graduation rate is roughly 67%.

-Ten years out, alumni of University of Massachusetts-Lowell earn a median of $64,874, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Massachusetts-Lowell earn a median of $64,874, roughly in line with the national average for college graduates.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at University of Massachusetts-Lowell, with an economic connectedness score of 1.52 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at University of Massachusetts-Lowell.
+Its economic connectedness score is 1.52, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.06).
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools